-At Leafly, we welcome the neverending flow of new crossbred strains.
-Patients are able to enjoy a vast spectrum of medical benefits, and connoisseurs bask in the diversity of their complex flavor profiles.
+At Leafly, we welcome the never ending flow of new crossbred strains.
+Patients are able to enjoy a spectrum of medical benefits, and connoisseurs bask in the diversity of their complex flavor profiles.
 For those only accustomed to plastic bags of nameless herb, signature varieties like Blackberry Kush and Red Haze introduce a new world of cannabis.
-But where did all these “Kushes” and “Hazes” actually come from?
+But where did all these “Kushes,” “Hazes,” and countless other hybrids actually come from?

-A landrace refers to a local variety of cannabis that has adapted to the environment of its geographic location.
-This accounts for genetic variation between landrace strains, which have been crossbred to produce the cannabis variety we see today.
-Landrace strains are oftentimes named after their native region (e.g., Afghani, Thai, Hawaiian), and traces of these forefather strains are sometimes detectable in the names of their crossbred descendants.
+These factors account for genetic variation between landrace strains, which have been crossbred to produce the cannabis variety we see today.
+Landrace strains are oftentimes named after their native or adopted region (e.g., Afghani, Thai, Hawaiian), and traces of these forefather strains are sometimes detectable in the names of their crossbred descendants.
 A combination of environmental conditions and selective breeding by native populations gave rise to these stable varieties, the forefathers of all modern strains.
-Until its prohibition, cannabis remained a cultural cornerstone in these areas of the world.

 “Arjan always considered these landraces very important for the breeding process because they are the bases that have been selected by nature,” Franco told us, “The [span of time] over which nature does this is so huge that they are not replicable by man under any conditions — not indoor, not outdoor, not in any way.”

 Environment is a key player in the formation of cannabis compounds like cannabinoids (e.g., THC, CBD) and aromatic oils, called terpenes.
-Climate, weather, soil, fertilization, and even the time at which the cannabis is collected affect the chemical makeup of cannabis, and landraces, having adapted to their conditions over time, are considered to have optimal synergistic levels of therapeutic compounds.
+Climate, weather, soil, fertilization, and even the time at which the cannabis is collected affect the chemical makeup of cannabis, and landraces, having adapted to their conditions over time, are considered by some to have preferred synergistic levels of therapeutic compounds.

-They may be uncommon, but landrace varieties still bloom around the world.
-Here are just a few varieties from different regions around the world:
+They may be uncommon, but landrace and heirloom varieties still bloom around the world.
+Here are just a few from different regions around the world: